 What is the legacy you want to leave?

 Our mission is to inspire health-conscious consumers to look, feel and actually be measurably healthier by what they eat.
-The opportunity to use culinary medicine to prevent and treat disease is substantial, and culinary medicine should be considered as part of both the medical history and treatment plan in medicines.
+The opportunity to use culinary medicine to prevent and treat disease is substantial, and culinary medicine should be considered as part of both the medical history and treatment plan in medicine.

 How would medicine change if your ideas become reality?